MichelleCoffey/the-other-hong-kong-2021/README.md

 ### Github
 #### The repository is hosted on github and I have therefore used github pages to deploy the site.
   1. On Github, go to your site's repository.
-  2. Under your repository name, click settings and scroll down to github pages.
+  2. Under your repository name, click settings and scroll down to Github pages.
   3. Under the "Github pages:", use the None or Branch drop-down menu and select a publishing source.
 For a Moveable Feast, the master was selected, root and both actions were saved using the save button.
 A theme or custom domain were not chosen at this time.
   4. After saving the actions.
-Next click the active link on the repository page on github.
-Full delpoyment may take a minute or two, so refresh the page and be patient.
+Next click the active link on the repository page on Github.
+Full deployment may take a minute or two, so refresh the page and be patient.

 #### Cloning of Repository to a local device.
   1. On GitHub, again go to the main page of the repository.